 Patients will be transported into an immersive simulation of the natural world using the latest VR technology.
-Sir David, who is famous for bringing nature to millions of people through programmes including Planet Earth and Blue Planet, said: ‘How splendid it is that all these extraordinary advances in virtual reality should be deployed in such a worthwhile way.’
+Sir David, who is famous for bringing nature to millions of people through programmes including Planet Earth and Blue Planet, says: 'How splendid it is that all these extraordinary advances in virtual reality should be deployed in such a worthwhile way.’

 Electronic and Computer Engineering student Elza Mathew created the exercise when she was studying for her Masters degree.
-Elza’s supervisor Professor Bob Stone said: ‘I was thrilled to bits when I heard Sir David had agreed to narrate the project and when I told Elza I could see tears welling up in her eyes.’
+Elza's supervisor Professor Bob Stone says: 'I was thrilled to bits when I heard Sir David had agreed to narrate the project and when I told Elza I could see tears welling up in her eyes.'

 Originally developed for palliative care patients, the project will be trialled as a pain distraction activity at Torbay Hospital in Devon.
 The spectacular mountain scene moves from dusk to night and features a campfire, fireflies and even the Northern Lights.

-Elza said: ‘Having no prior experience with virtual reality, it was a steep learning curve but was well worth it.
+Elza says: ‘Having no prior experience with virtual reality, it was a steep learning curve but was well worth it.
 To see my VR project being used in an actual hospital environment would be the ultimate achievement for me.’